Best Homemade Teriyaki Sauce

 Instructions

-- Use a funnel to add the sugar, soy sauce, and sake into a jar or squeeze bottle, and then cover tightly with the lid.
+- Use a funnel to add the ½ cup evaporated cane sugar, ½ cup soy sauce, and ½ cup sake into a jar or squeeze bottle, and then cover tightly with the lid.

 - Shake the bottle until the sugar has completely dissolved.

-- Store the Teriyaki Sauce in the refrigerator until you are ready to use it.
+- Store in the refrigerator until you are ready to use it.

-- If you want to use the sauce as a condiment for cooked foods, you can pour it into a pot and boil it until it becomes thick and syrupy.
-Then, you can let it cool and store it in the fridge.
+- If you want to use this as a condiment for cooked foods, you can pour it into a pot and boil it until it becomes thick and syrupy.
+Then, you can let it cool and store the finished sauce in the fridge.

 Tami says